 One Community Action Team (CAT) volunteer might choose to pound nails for Habitat for Humanity, another might opt to serve on the parent committee for their school.
 We all work towards making a difference in the communities we serve.

-TEP’s and UES’ greatest assets are their employees.
+TEP's and UES' greatest assets are their employees.
 Enabling their time, expertise, and compassion to the nonprofit organizations that are personally important to them is one of the strongest ways our company can support Arizona.
-More than 70 percent of the companies’ charitable giving is driven by employee volunteerism.
-Knowing what you care about and where you are volunteering is important to the nonprofit organization, school, church, civic group or issue area.
+More than 70 percent of the companies' charitable giving is driven by employee volunteerism.
+There are several ways TEP's and UNS's employees assist the community:

-The company’s employee volunteer program, the Community Action Team (CAT), is recognized as one of the most effective programs of its kind in the country.
+The company's employee volunteer program is recognized as one of the most effective programs of its kind in the country.
 Our employee-driven community service efforts have produced remarkable results.
 Our employees join their friends and family to contribute more than 50,000 hours annually to charitable efforts that benefit more than 600 nonprofit groups throughout Arizona.

-Through the years, CAT volunteers built the first energy efficiency homes for Habitat for Humanity, revamped animal habitats at Reid Park Zoo, built a playground and community gardens for the Community Food Bank, and ramped up efforts to educate young people about the dangers of drinking and driving.
-And that’s just scratching the surface.
+Through the years, TEP and UNS volunteers built the first energy efficiency homes for Habitat for Humanity, revamped animal habitats at Reid Park Zoo, built a playground and community gardens for the Community Food Bank, and ramped up efforts to educate young people about the dangers of drinking and driving.
+And that's just scratching the surface.
 Plenty more has been done—and there is still plenty more to do.

 Programs directly benefiting customers and communities in TEP or UES service territory or where company facilities are located, are eligible for consideration.

 Eligible organizations must be tax-exempt under Section 501(c) (3) of the Internal Revenue code, educational or government.
 Churches providing nonsectarian public charity, i.e. food bank or shelter for homeless, will be considered.

 We strive to engage our volunteers to provide meaningful results for the agency and our community.
 When reviewing requests, we’ll consider: